Gary Freeman (rugby league)

 Gary Ross Freeman MNZM (born 4 December 1962) is a New Zealand former professional rugby league footballer who played in the 1980s and 1990s, and coached in the 2000s, who both captained and coached the New Zealand national team.
 He was arguably one of New Zealand's greatest Test halfbacks and at the time of his retirement he was the most-capped New Zealand test player and also held the record for most consecutive tests for New Zealand with 37.

-Freeman played his club football in New Zealand for Auckland's Northcote club, in the UK for England's Kent Invicta and Castleford (Heritage № 628) clubs, and in Australia for Sydney's Balmain (with whom he reached the 1988 and 1989 Grand Finals), Eastern Suburbs (with whom he won the 1992 Dally M Medal), Penrith and Parramatta clubs.
+Freeman played his club football in New Zealand for Auckland's Northcote club, in the UK for England's Kent Invicta and Castleford clubs, and in Australia for Sydney's Balmain (with whom he reached the 1988 and 1989 Grand Finals), Eastern Suburbs (with whom he won the 1992 Dally M Medal), Penrith and Parramatta clubs.

 Biography

-Freeman was born in Auckland, New Zealand on 4 December 1962.
+Freeman was born in Auckland, New Zealand, on 4 December 1962.
 He played rugby league as a Bay Roskill Vikings junior.

 Playing career

 1980s

 In 1982, Freeman was graded by the Northcote Tigers as a nineteen-year-old in the Auckland Rugby League competition and played there for most of the 1980s, gaining representative selection for the Auckland rugby league team.
 He also played in England for Kent Invicta at the start of the 1983-84 season.
 Freeman also spent a season playing for English club Castleford.
 He was selected to go on the 1986 New Zealand rugby league tour of Australia and Papua New Guinea and made his debut for the Kiwis at halfback in the second Test against Australia.
 He was retained for the third Test against Australia and for both Tests against Papua New Guinea.

 Freeman moved to Australia to play for Sydney club Balmain Tigers in the 1988 NSWRL season.
 During the mid-season 1988 Great Britain Lions tour, Freeman played from the bench for New Zealand in the sole Test match in Christchurch, scoring two tries that helped the Kiwis to a victory that booked their place in the final of the 1985–1988 Rugby League World Cup.
 Before that, however, Freeman was selected to play at halfback for the Balmain Tigers in the 1988 NSWRL Grand Final.
-He played for New Zealand in the halves at the 1988 World Cup Final which was lost to Australia.
+He played for New Zealand in the halves at the 1988 World Cup final which was lost to Australia.

 Freeman played in all three Tests of the 1989 Kangaroo tour of New Zealand.
 Later that year, he made it two consecutive Grand Finals when he again played at halfback for Balmain in the 1989 NSWRL season's Premiership decider.